John White (bishop): Imprisonment and deprivation

 In fact White's imprisonment was not immediate.
 Over the next three months he refused to take the Oath of Supremacy.
 Elizabeth, seeking to heal differences, amended the prayer-book to remove matter offensive to Catholics, and to avoid any later checks a Disputation was arranged between 9 Catholic divines (led by Dr White) and 9 most learned of the other party, held in Westminster Abbey beginning 30 March 1559.
 It was agreed that, for the sake of order, written statements upon the key points should be brought by the disputants, but when the time came the Catholic bishops refused to cooperate.
 Bishops Thomas Watson and John White behaved themselves with some violence and insolence, if not issuing actual threats at the Conference, at least being disposed to consider the Queen's excommunication in that public audience.
 "For this they were committed to the Tower on the fifth of April."
 They were taken at night from the Abbey under guard by the river to the Old Swan, thence to Billingsgate, and so to the Tower of London.

-Even so, White was still as bishop able to stand as godfather to his nephew John White (son of John White the grocer by his second wife, Katherine Soday), at his christening at St Bartholomew-the-Less on 25 May 1559, together with the Lord Treasurer Marquess of Winchester, and Dame Joan Laxton, late the wife of Sir William Laxton.
+Even so, White was still a bishop able to stand as godfather to his nephew John White (son of John White the grocer by his second wife, Katherine Soday), at his christening at St Bartholomew-the-Less on 25 May 1559, together with the Lord Treasurer Marquess of Winchester, and Dame Joan Laxton, late the wife of Sir William Laxton.
 Five bishops were deprived of their seats on 21 June, and on 26 June the bishops of Winchester and Lincoln were similarly unthroned at the Sheriff's house in Mincing Lane, and Dr White was returned to the Tower.
 (These substitutions were needed to make way for the elevation of Matthew Parker to the see of Canterbury.)
 At 6 a.m. on the 7th of July he was finally delivered out of the Tower by Sir Edward Warner to the Lord Keeper, who gave him into the custody of his brother John White (the younger).